How to Properly Clean Your Dryer Vent

-How to Clean a Dryer Vent
+Best Way to Clean Dryer Vent

-- Dryer Duct.
+- Clean the Dryer Duct.
 You'll find this extending from the back of the dryer to a nearby wall where it vents outside.
 Most ducts are attached to the dryer and the wall exhaust with a clamp that’s easily removable with a screwdriver.
-Start by removing the duct from the back of the dryer and vacuum lint and debris from both the dryer and the duct.
+Start by removing the duct from the back of the dryer, and vacuum lint and debris from both the dryer and the duct.
 Then, using a duct brush, give both areas a thorough cleaning.
 Lastly, remove the duct where it connects to the wall and repeat before reattaching the ducts.

 - Move Outdoors.
-You'll find this vent on the outside of your home, and it should be covered with a duct flap that opens to let warm air out, but otherwise remains closed.
+You'll find this vent on the outside of your home, and it should be covered with a duct flap that opens to let warm air out but otherwise remains closed.
 Clean the flap itself, and if it is removable, take it off and use a duct brush to clean this end of the duct line.

-Or, Try This Shortcut
+Or Try This Shortcut

-Make sure the coast is clear outside and fire up the leaf blower.
-Let it run for about 30 to 60 seconds, then shut it off and head outside to see the results.
+Make sure the coast is clear outside, and fire up the leaf blower.
+Let it run for about 30 to 60 seconds; then shut it off and head outside to see the results.

-A Clean Duct is a Happy Duct
+A Clean Duct Is a Happy Duct